 The WIN Job Analysis Process involves in-depth analysis of the job by subject matter experts to make a reasoned determination of job tasks, ranking of task importance, and identification of the WIN Learning foundational skill areas and skill levels required to successfully perform the job.
 The process helps in finding out what a particular job requires and what skills a prospective worker needs to possess or develop.
-It also helps in determining particulars about a job including job summary, duties involved, working conditions, possible hazards, and machines, tools, equipment, and materials to be used by the existing or potential employee.
+It also helps in determining particulars about a job including job summary, duties involved, machines, tools, equipment, and materials to be used by the existing or potential employee.

 The WIN Job Analysis Process was developed by job analysts with more than 50+ years of practical experience in the workforce development field.
 The process design considered multiple existing job analysis models, interviews with human resource professionals from a variety of industry sectors, the personal experience of practitioners, feedback from educators using job analysis tools in an academic environment, and meetings and focus group sessions with employers that had experience as a participant with job analysis with their existing or a former employer.

 A job analyst observes an employee and records a sampling of performed tasks requiring the math, locating information, and/or reading for information skills.
 As part of the WIN Learning model, direct observation of the tasks performed as well as the skill areas needed to perform the task, e.g., a math calculation to determine square footage, will be documented by the job analyst.

 During the course of the observations, the job analyst interviews the worker performing their job tasks to be certain to understand why a task is performed and, as importantly, if the task requires one of the WIN Learning skills to perform the task.
 This method helps the job analyst engage the worker performing the task to get a clearer understanding of how a skill area relates to the task.

 Subject Matter Expert Session